Skip to content

 Can I use these history questions for a classroom quiz?

 Yes.
 Split the 43 questions into 4 rounds by era.
 Award 1 point for easy, 2 for medium, 3 for hard.
-This scoring keeps weaker students competitive while rewarding deep knowledge.
-For more questions, LearnClash generates fresh history trivia at every difficulty.
+This scoring keeps weaker students competitive while rewarding deep knowledge, and the short explanation under each answer doubles as a debrief after each round.

 Start my free duel